Setting up Netlify with an is-a.dev Subdomain

 First, create a website on Netlify.
 Follow the instructions in the Netlify Docs.

-Create a JSON file inside the domains directory (domains/subdomain.json) with the following content and submit a pull request:
+Create a JSON file inside the domains directory called subdomain.json with the following content:

 {